greystate/XSLT-Reference/README.md

 ## Dev notes

+Although I use LESS, I use [-prefix-free][PREFIXFREE] so I can write as much real CSS as possible.
 I use  [CodeKit][] for preprocessing the LESS file, and a simple bash script to transform the XML file with the list of elements into a single HTML file.
 Yay, XSLT!

 *Chriztian Steinmeier, 2013*